athos/sweet-array/README.md

     c))
 ```

-Unfortunately, the performance of this code is no good because it contains a lot of
+Seems good?
+Unfortunately, the performance of this code is not as good as it looks.
-reflective calls (some of which cause reflection warnings and some do not (!!)).
+That’s because it contains a lot of reflective calls, some of which will be caught
+by the compiler as reflection warnings, the others will not!!
 To get rid of those problematic reflections, you need to add type hints here and there:

 ```clojure